ptnovakk/CPUTemp-Grafana/README.md

    ```

 3. **Configure InfluxDB:**
    Ensure you have an InfluxDB instance running.
 Update the connection settings in `src/influxdb_client.py` as needed.
+This update ensures that sensitive information is not hardcoded in your code and is instead managed through environment variables.

 ## Usage